JasonBeardSanger/trepogeno/trepogeno/README.md

 Typing scheme rule book.

 As a required input when preforming custom lineage calling is a typing scheme which mykrobe sometimes refers to a reference coordinate file.
-This typing scheme is used to define which Alleles at which bases define which lineages.
+This typing scheme is used to define which alleles at which bases define which lineages.
 Mykobe takes this scheme and for each SNP generates a kmer probe and an entry in a json which it uses to make calls and look up which lineage that call belongs to.

 Mykrobe has some very specific rules when it comes to desgining a typing scheme which can cause some difficulties.